-A well woman exam is an annual preventive examination for women.
+Well woman exams are an annual preventive examination for women.
 At your well-woman visit, your OB-GYN will perform a pelvic and breast exam and screen for diseases.
 They will also talk about your lifestyle behaviors, reproductive goals, and any concerns you may have about your sexual health.

 We recommend that women have their first well woman exam at age 21 or three years after beginning intercourse, whichever comes first.

-During your well-woman exam, we’d like to learn more about you and your sexual health.
+During well-woman exams, your doctor would like to learn more about you and your sexual health.
 We want to help you get the medical care you need in order to fulfill your family planning goals.
 There are many different types of contraception available.

 Birth control pills.
 Oral contraceptives are daily hormone pills that prevent pregnancy by preventing ovulation.
 Most birth control pills are administered in monthly packs.
 It is important to take your pill around the same time every day.
 Other methods of hormonal birth control include vaginal rings, implants, or patches.

 Intrauterine Devices (IUD).
 This is a small, T-shaped device that is inserted directly into your uterus.
 The two main types of IUD are non-hormonal (Paragard) and hormonal (Mirena).
 Although both work in different ways, they are the most highly effective forms of birth control, and can prevent pregnancy for several years.
 They are also very easy to remove once pregnancy is desired.